theRussetPotato/weights_editor/README.md

 weights_editor.run()
 ```

+If you prefer to manually install it then simply copy the `weights_editor_tool` directory to wherever your Python path is pointing to.

 ## Dependencies

 There's no need to install any extra libraries as this tool uses all native Python modules that ship with Maya.